kionell/osu-parsers/README.md

 ## Score & replay decoding

-Score decoder is used to decode .osr files and convert them to the Score objects.
+Score decoder is used to decode .osr files and convert them to the [Score](https://kionell.github.io/osu-classes/classes/Score.html) objects.
 Score object contains score information and replay data of plain [Replay](https://kionell.github.io/osu-classes/classes/Replay.html) type.
 Note that plain [Replay](https://kionell.github.io/osu-classes/classes/Replay.html) type doesn't have any data for non-stardard replays and must be converted using one of the supported rulesets. (read about rulesets below)
 This decoder is based on external LZMA library and works asynchronously.

 There are 2 ways to read data through this decoder:
-- via file path
+- via file path - async
-- via buffer
+- via buffer - async

 By default, score decoder will decode both score information and replay.
 If you want to decode score information without replay, you can pass `false` as the second parameter to any of the methods.